Divorce/Separation

 Back to top

-In some cases, Royal British Legion (RBL) and SSAFA will provide small grants and vouchers to assist with day-to-day living, but this will very much be on a case specific basis and cannot be relied upon as a form of income.
+In some cases, Royal British Legion (RBL) and SSAFA will provide small grants and vouchers to assist with day-to-day living, but this will very much be on a case specific basis.

 Back to top

-12 Where can I get other advice e.g. on housing options?
+10 Where can I get other advice, for example housing options?

 See the Housing section on our Separation & Divorce page for further information where it details the process for remaining in your Service Family Accommodation (SFA) and the housing options for you once you have to leave your SFA.
 These can include the Services Cotswold Centre or the SSAFA stepping stone home.